 - Cut-through switching

 In Store and Forward switching, Switch copies each complete incoming Ethernet frame into the switch memory.
 During the storage process, the switch analyzes the frame for information about its destination.
 Switch also computes trailer for Cyclic Redundancy Check (CRC) for errors.
 If a Cyclic Redundancy Check (CRC) error is found.
-Then Ethernet frame is dropped and if there is no Cyclic Redundancy Check (CRC) error, the switch forwards the Ethernet frame to the destination device.
+Then the Ethernet frames dropped and if there is no Cyclic Redundancy Check (CRC) error, the switch forwards the Ethernet frame to the destination device.

 In cut-through switching, the switch copies into its memory only the destination MAC address the frame before making a switching decision, to which port to forward the data.
 The destination MAC address is located in the first 6 bytes of the frame following the preamble.
 The switch looks up the destination MAC address in its switching table, determines the outgoing interface port, and forwards the frame onto its destination through the designated switch port.
 The switch does not perform any error checking on the frame. switch operating in cut-through switching mode reduces delay because the switch starts to forward the Ethernet frame as soon as it reads the destination MAC address.
 Problem-related with cut-through switching is that the switch may forward bad frames.
 Cut-through switching is the predominant switching method used on Cisco switches.
 There are two variants of cut-through switching: